Thursday, August 8, 2024

 This is an audacious sermon title, so I will try to explain.

-Only once did I preach a sermon which led people to walk out of the worship service.
+Only once did I preach a sermon which caused people to walk out of the worship service.

 It was a sermon against guns, after John Lennon was shot and killed in 1980.